hexeguitar/TGX4/readme.md

    * Repeats - amount of feedback
    * HiCut - low pass filter inside the delay path, controls the treble loss for each repeat.
 Many delays implement such feature and claim to make the sound "analog"
    * LowCut - high pass filer inside the delay path, controls the bass loss for each repeat
-   * Treble - overal treble control to make the sound darker
+   * Treble - overall treble control to make the sound darker
-   * Bass - output bass control for futher delay tone shaping
+   * Bass - output bass control for further delay tone shaping
    * ModRate - modulation rate (internal LFO speed)
    * ModDepth - modulation depth (internal LFO depth)
    * Tap Tempo